 The most common difference that patients will notice between the two procedures is the location of the treatment area in regards to the injury site.
-Additionally the level of discomfort that may be associated with the treatments can vary from person to person, but generally dry-needling can have varying degrees of discomfort.
+Additionally, the level of discomfort that may be associated with the treatments can vary from person to person, but generally, dry-needling can have varying degrees of discomfort.
 This difference in sensation is due to the fact that the two techniques approach the body and nerves in two different ways.
-Since being developed in the 1970’s, dry-needling is aimed specifically at treating muscular tension, muscular dysfunction, and active trigger points.
+Since being developed in the 1970s, dry-needling is aimed specifically at treating muscular tension, muscular dysfunction, and active trigger points.
 It is based on Western knowledge of anatomy and physiology that has been fundamentally researched.
-Acupuncture, on the other hand, is based off of traditional Eastern medicine and 5000 years of history, which utilizes the meridian system which follows the flow of Qi throughout the body.
+Acupuncture, on the other hand, is based on traditional Eastern medicine and 5000 years of history, which utilizes the meridian system which follows the flow of Qi throughout the body.

 What is Dry-Needling

 Dry-needling utilizes a different approach to treating conditions and injuries; it is based on a foundation of Neuroanatomy.
 Dry-needling is typically used to treat the symptoms of muscular pain, muscular dysfunction, and muscular injury.